deislabs/deislabs.io/content/posts/using-docker-in-bundles.md

 ### Require Docker

-The user running the bundle, and Porter, needs to know that this bundles requires the local Docker daemon connected to the bundle.
+The user running the bundle, and Porter, needs to know that this bundle requires the local Docker daemon connected to the bundle.
 We have added a new section to porter.yaml for required extensions, and defined a new prototype extension that says that the bundle [requires access to a Docker